Stability of solitary-wave solutions of coupled NLS equations with power-type nonlinearities: Abstract

 \section{Abstract}

-This paper proves existence and stability results of solitary-wave solutions to coupled 1-dimensional nonlinear Schr\"{o}dinger equations with power-type nonlinearities arising in several models of modern physics.
-The existence of solitary waves is obtained by solving a variational problem subject to two independent constraints and using the concentration-compactness method.
+This paper proves existence and stability results of solitary-wave solutions of a system of 2-coupled nonlinear Schr\"{o}dinger equations with power-type nonlinearities arising in several models of modern physics.
+The existence of vector solitary-wave solutions (i.e, both components are nonzero) is established via variational methods.
 The set of minimizers is shown to be stable and further information about the structures of this set are given.
-The paper extends the results previously obtained by Cipolatti and Zumpichiatti \cite{[Cip]}, Nguyen and Wang \cite{[Ngu],[Ngu4]}, and Ohta \cite{[Ohta]}.
+The results extend stability results previously obtained by Cipolatti and Zumpichiatti \cite{[Cip]}, Nguyen and Wang \cite{[Ngu],[Ngu4]}, and Ohta \cite{[Ohta]}.